JeffVandrewJr/btcqbo/README.md

 1. In Quickbooks Online, edit your outgoing email template for invoicing (Gear Icon --> Account & Settings --> Sales --> Messages) like this:
 ```
-Attached is your invoice from me.
+Attached is your invoice from [your business name].

 <html>If you'd like to pay in Bitcoin, click <a href="https://vandrew.com/pay-bitcoin" target="_blank">here</a>.</html>